LorenzooThaaBoy/LorenzooThaaBoy/README.md

-hahahaha penis, i can write whatever i want here, lol, fuck you
+hahahaha penis, i can write whatever i want here, lol, fuck you dickhead
-// fuck you if you take shit serious
-// i have braindamage
 // @lorenzoothaaboy on discord
 <!---
 LorenzooThaaBoy/LorenzooThaaBoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.